First-Year Information for Chemistry Students Starting Fall 2022

 - CHEM 171 (Fall) has a required companion lab, CHEM 173, that meets for one lab afternoon per week (1 credit).

 - CHEM 172 (Spring) has a required companion lab, CHEM 210W* (2 credits) or CHEM 208 (1 credit).

 Prior to the start of the Fall semester, students should register for 4 components:

-- a CHEM 171 Workshop (offered at various times)
+- a CHEM 171 Workshop (offered at various days/times)

-- one of the CHEM 173 Lab sections (offered Mon-Thurs)
+- one of the CHEM 173 Lab sections (offered Tues-Thurs)

 Students with official credit for CHEM 131 may choose one of the following options:

-This reccomended option allows students take Organic Chemistry their first year with a smaller cohort, skip CHEM 132/Gen Chem II in the Spring, and fast tracks students to more advanced chemistry courses and the fulfillment of degree requirements in other disciplines.
+(This option allows students to skip CHEM 132 in the Spring, take Organic Chemistry their first year with a smaller cohort, and fast tracks students to more advanced chemistry courses and the fulfillment of degree requirements in other disciplines.)

 - Accept the AP credit for CHEM 131, and not take chemistry in the fall semester, with subsequent enrollment in CHEM 132 in the spring semester,